Every person in the UK has some tax allowances that they can use to set off against any tax liabilities they may incur during the financial year.

 Table of contents

-The following allowances are in the form of a tax code whereby you can earn the following amount before tax is deducted if you are on PAYE or effectively what you can have as tax free income before you are charged on your tax return.
-PAYE of course spreads the amount over a 12 month period to smooth the amount of taxes paid each month.
+The following allowances are in the form of a personal tax code.
+You can therefore earn the following amounts before tax is deducted if you are on PAYE.
+Effectively this means the amount you have as tax free income before you are charged on your tax return.

-Note 1: These allowances reduce where the income is above the income limit - by £1 for every £2 of income above the limit.
-However they will never be less than the basic Personal Allowance or minimum amount of Married Couple's Allowance.
+Note 1: These allowances reduce where the income is above the income limit which is currently £100,000.
+They reduce by £1 for every £2 of income above the limit.
+However, they will never be less than the basic Personal Allowance or the minimum amount of Married Couple's Allowance unless reduced from P11D and other associated expenses.

 Note 2: Tax relief for the Married Couple's allowance is given at the rate of 10 per cent.